rsdoiel/antenna/archives/2025/planet_2025.26.md

 ---

-## France shuts schools as heatwave grips Europe
+## Italy limits outdoor work as heatwave grips Europe

 date: 2025-07-01, from: RTÉ News

-More than 1,000 schools were closed in France and the top floor of the Eiffel Tower was shut to tourists as a severe heatwave continued to grip Europe, triggering health alerts across the region.
+Italy has banned outdoor work in some regions during the warmest hours, France shut schools and part of the Eiffel Tower and Spain confirmed its hottest June on record as a severe heatwave grips Europe, triggering widespread health alerts.

 <br>